-- C.1: How do I find Ignored MySQL Instances?
-And how to I show them again? - C.2: In 2.3, the agent-mgmt-hostname contained the string "heartbeat" as the URLs path.
-Did this change? - C.3: How do I change the name of a server? - C.4: Does Query Analyzer work with all versions of MySQL and the MySQL Client Libraries? - C.5: Why does the file apache-tomcat/logs/tomcat.log show error messages saying This is very likely to create a memory leak.?
-Is that anything to be concerned about? - C.6: Why does monitoring a MySQL instance with FEDERATED tables cause extra connections, and decreased performance?
+- C.3: In 2.3, the agent-mgmt-hostname contained the string "heartbeat" as the URLs path.
+Did this change? - C.4: How do I change the name of a server? - C.5: Does Query Analyzer work with all versions of MySQL and the MySQL Client Libraries?

+- C.6: Why does the file apache-tomcat/logs/tomcat.log show error messages saying This is very likely to create a memory leak.?
+Is that anything to be concerned about? - C.7: Why does monitoring a MySQL instance with FEDERATED tables cause extra connections, and decreased performance?